Viro's patchworking and the signed reduced A-discriminant: Preliminaries

 are shown in Figure \ref{FIG_Example_Viro}(a).
 The induced subdivision of $\Conv(\cA)$ contains $3$ triangles, $7$ edges, and $5$ vertices.
 The tropical hypersurface $\Trop(\cA,h)$, which is dual to the $1$ skeleton of the subdivision, contains $3$ vertices and $7$ edges.
 We depicted $\Trop(\cA,h)$ and the signed tropical hypersurface $\Trop_\eps(\cA,h)$ in Figure \ref{FIG_Example_Viro}(b). \end{ex}

-Viro's patchworking is usually stated for polynomials and their zero sets in the positive orthant $\R_{>0}^n$, however using the coordinate-wise exponential map $\Exp\colon \R^n \to \R_{>0}^n$ it possible to translate Viro's theorem to exponential sums.
+The following theorem is a well-known version of Viro's patchworking.
+Although the cited sources refer to polynomials and their zero sets in the positive orthant $\R_{>0}^n$, the result immediately extends to exponential sums using the coordinate-wise exponential map $\Exp\colon \R^n \to \R_{>0}^n$.

 \begin{thm} \cite{Viro_Dissertation}\cite[Ch.11 Theorem 5.6]{gelfand1994discriminants}\cite[Theorem 2.19]{TropAlgGeo_book} Let $(\cA,\eps)$ be a signed support such that $\cA \subseteq \mathbb{Z}^n$ and let $h \in \R^\cA$ be generic.
 For $t \in \R$, consider the exponential sum